Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Experimental Results

-The main goal of this experiment was to perform \rev{the necessary} system integrity checks of the whole marsupial system and \rev{to estimate the flight endurance of the system in manual mode.
-To obtain a valid estimation, we mimicked the stop-and-go behavior in an inspection mission, obtaining a total trajectory length exceeding one kilometer on both the UAV and the UGV. }Figure \ref{fig:experiment1} shows two snapshots obtained during the experiment.
+\revD{The main goals of this experiment were to perform the necessary system integrity checks of the whole marsupial system and to estimate the flight endurance of the system.
+We performed three different experiments (Experiments 1--3) in which our marsupial system was commanded in manual mode, mimicking the stop-and-go behavior in an inspection mission.
+The duration of all the experiments exceeded one hour, with Experiment 3 exceeding two hours.
+All the experiments were performed in the same load condition.
+Figure \ref{fig:experiment1} shows two snapshots obtained during the experiments.}

-The experiment exceeded one hour duration, which allowed us to get information about the discharging rate of both the onboard UAV and the batteries on the UGV used for powering the UAV via the Elistair tether system.
-Table \ref{tab:table_battery} represents the level of the batteries powering the tether system and the onboard UAV battery used as a backup, for ease of comparison, during the experiment.
-In the second row, we can find the battery percentage of the onboard battery used for backup purposes on the UAV.
-Note that this battery slowly discharges until stabilizing at 86\%, when the voltage level of the battery reaches the one provided by the Elistair system.
-Regarding the batteries onboard the UGV, their discharge rate remains constant during the experiment and very close together.
-At the end of the experiment, the remaining battery level \rev{ was $53\%$, giving an average power consumption on the UAV of 1635 W}.